ReplayProject/ReplayHoneypots/README.md

 Development responsibilities

 -   Ensure cross-platform compatibility for every change that's accepted.
-ARM, Intel, Baremetal, Docker Containers, and focused on Debian & Ubuntu Linux.
+ARM, Intel, Baremetal, Docker Containers, and Ubuntu Linux.
 -   Create issues for any major changes and enhancements that you wish to make.
 Be transparent and look for feedback.
 -   Run the test suites and `pre-commmit` checks _(see the Development guide for more details)_
 -   Update guides and readme if changing anything important that is mentioned/explained
+-   Mention an issue number with your commits

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first 😸